The Legend of Zelda: Breath of the Wild Sequel Most Talked At Game From E3 on Twitter

 Elden Ring, which had a gameplay reveal trailer shown during Summer Game Fest Kickoff Live!, was the second most talked about game on Twitter.
 It will launch for the Xbox Series X|S, PlayStation 5, PlayStation 4, Xbox One, and PC on January 21, 2022.

-Ubisoft unveiled the next entry in the Battlefield series, Battlefield 2042, with a trailer during its Ubisoft Forward showcase and gameplay trailer during the Xbox and Bethesda showcase.
+Electronic Arts unveiled the next entry in the Battlefield series, Battlefield 2042, with a trailer ahead of E3 and during the Xbox and Bethesda showcase released the gameplay trailer.
 It was the third most talked about game.

 Two Xbox exclusives, Halo Infinite and Forza Horizon 5, were the fourth and fifth most talked about games on Twitter from E3 2021.
 Halo Infinite will launch in Holiday 2021 and Forza Horizon 5 will launch on November 9.